Canceled and postponed events

 Salvation Army free Friday lunches: Will still be available from 11 a.m. to 1 p.m. each Friday at Broadway United Methodist Church, 309 E. Broadway, Maryville.
 The meals are take-out only until further notice.

-Area 15 Special Olympics track and field: The event originally set for April 8 has been canceled.
+Area 15 Special Olympics track and field: The event set for April 8 has been canceled.

 Clayton Center for the Arts: The center will be closed to the public and all events have been canceled through May 31.
 The Choir of Man performance set for April 3 has been postponed and the management is working to reschedule to a future date.
 For more information, call 865-981-8590.